openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 DriverContainers work on various container capable Linux distributions.

-With DriverContainers the host stays always "clean", and does not classh with different library versions or binaries on the host.
-Prototyping is far more easier, updates are done by pulling a new container with the loading and unloading done by the DriverContainer with checks on /proc and /sys and other files to make sure that all traces are removed).
+With DriverContainers the host stays always "clean", and does not clash with different library versions or binaries on the host.
+Prototyping is easier, updates are done by pulling a new container with the loading and unloading done by the DriverContainer with checks on /proc and /sys and other files to make sure that all traces are removed).

 ## Current Solutions